SidharthArya/SidharthArya/AWESOME-STARS.md

 - [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) - :triangular_ruler: Jekyll theme for building a personal site, blog, project documentation, or portfolio.
 - [microsoft/MS-SNSD](https://github.com/microsoft/MS-SNSD) - The Microsoft Scalable Noisy Speech Dataset (MS-SNSD) is a noisy speech dataset that can scale to arbitrary sizes depending on the number of speakers, noise types, and Speech to Noise Ratio (SNR) leve
 - [microsoft/P.808](https://github.com/microsoft/P.808) - This is an open-source implementation of the ITU P.808 standard for "Subjective evaluation of speech quality with a crowdsourcing approach" (see https://www.itu.int/rec/T-REC-P.808/en).
 It uses Amazon
-- [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css) - The minimal amount of CSS to replicate the GitHub Markdown style
 - [gethugothemes/liva-hugo](https://github.com/gethugothemes/liva-hugo) - Liva is a personal blog template powered by Hugo.
 - [facebookresearch/fastText](https://github.com/facebookresearch/fastText) - Library for fast text representation and classification.
 - [org-roam/org-roam-server](https://github.com/org-roam/org-roam-server) - A Web Application to Visualize the Org-Roam Database